chadwhitacre/openpath/2025/something-big-happened-in-1998/index.md

 ---

-Something big happened in 1998: the Open Source movement was born, spearheaded by the founders of the Open Source Initiative.
-Sure, there's a couple trees, but let's not lose sight of the forest.
+There's a couple trees, but let's not lose sight of the forest.
+Something big happened in 1998.
 It's perfectly justified to believe that OSI founded the Open Source movement with the Open Source Definition.

 {% include img.html src="trees.webp" %}